johntothvfx/JT_Package/README.md

-# JT_Toolsets v2.0.9
+# JT_Toolsets v2.1.0
 JT_Toolsets is suite of artist-focused tools, gizmos, and automation scripts developed to enhance Nuke compositing workflows by John Toth

-VERSION 2.0.9 Release notes:
+VERSION 2.1.0 Release notes:
-- updates on number of old nodes
-- new nodes added
+- menu code now prints in terminal for loading package
-- import feature of older nodes has been added
+- axis to tracker panel has been added
-- license panel added
-- custom tool panel features added